suryamangena/testing-interview-questions/manual-interview-questions-answers.md

 Underestimating
 Ignoring the small problems
 Not following the process

-35. What does a typical test report contain?
+## 35. What does a typical test report contain?
 What are the benefits of test reports?
-A test report contains the following things:
+**Ans** A test report contains the following things:
 Project Information
 Test Objective
 Test Summary